How To: Incline Dumbbell Fly

 Before we wrap up, I wanted to give you some of the best tips for maximizing your effectiveness with this exercise.

-1. Imagine hugging a tree to help maintain proper form and chest activation.
+• Imagine hugging a tree to maintain proper incline dumbbell fly form and chest activation.

-3. Avoid touching the dumbbells together at the top to keep tension in the chest.
+• Stop just short of touching the dumbbells together to keep constant tension on the chest.

-6. Keep your feet flat on the floor and focus on activating your pecs.
+• Keep your feet flat and focus on squeezing your pecs at the top of each rep

 Maximizing Your Results with Incline Dumbbell Flys